Vice Versa or Visa Versa – Quick Answer

 FAQs About Vice Versa

-- Is it vice versa or visa versa?
+1. What is the correct spelling: vice versa or visa versa?

-- What does vice versa mean?
+2. What does vice versa mean?

-- Why do people write visa versa?
+6. Why do people confuse visa versa and vice versa?

 Conclusion